 There is little reference to sport in Liverpool before the 19th century.
 It seems to have been limited to cock-fighting and bull-baiting, although bowls, horse racing and archery get brief mentions.
 The following sections are limited to horse racing, cricket, rugby and soccer.

-Locally, an annual race was run over 4 miles on the sands at Kirkdale in the 16th century under the patronage of the mayor, while Nicholas Blundell, the lord of the manor of Little Crosby, organised races on the sands between Crosby and Formby in the early 1700s.
+Locally, an annual race had been run over 4 miles on the sands at Kirkdale in the 16th century under the patronage of the mayor, while Nicholas Blundell, the lord of the manor of Little Crosby, had organised races on the sands between Crosby and Formby in the early 1700s.

 The first definite reference to “creckett” occurred in Guildford in the middle of the 16th century.
 The game was popular in the counties to the south of London, eventually spreading to the capital.
 The first laws of cricket date back to 1744, while the Marylebone Cricket Club (MCC) surfaced in 1788 at the Lords ground.